-Previous Contract Activity Agreement Number Location(s) 7.5510104 Project Earnings Performance Percentage ET15-0468 2 06/30/15 - 6/29/17 \$150,480 \$64,746 43% Notes Tiger Lines' perfor change in program Subsequently, the year of the contract proposed training proposed training in this proposed training in the successfully lead to experienced with the training plan. management re Company made t Tiger Lines wa roject has been roposal will be he project in the sulting in no train a change in the s able to begin i right-sized consis implemented by a final year of the ing being conducted program manager mplementing their stent with prior earn the same staff to prior contract. d in the first year. r, and in the final training plan.
+Previous Contract Activity Agreement Number Location(s) Term Approved Amount Project Earnings Performance Percentage ET15-0468 3 2 06/30/15 - \$150,480 \$64,746 43% Notes Tiger Lines' perfor change in program Subsequently, the year of the contract proposed training proposed training in this proposed training in this proposed training plan. management re Company made t Tiger Lines wa roject has been roposal will be he project in the sulting in no train a change in the is able to begin i right-sized consis implemented by a final year of the ing being conducted program manager mplementing their stent with prior earn the same staff to prior contract. d in the first year. r, and in the final training plan.
 The ings. that was able to iger Lines is now